yelaD/my-slip-box/Reference notes/Meditations.md

 10. Humanity, divinity, and the world: all of them bearing fruit.
 Each fruitful in its season.
 Normally we limit the word to vines and other plants.
 Unnecessarily.
 The fruit of the *logos* nourishes both us and it.
 And other things spring from it too--of the same species as the *logos* itself.

+11. Convince them not to.
+If you can.
+And if not, remember: the capacity for patience was given us for a reason.
+The gods are patient with them too, and even help them to concrete things: health, money, fame....
+Such is the gods' goodness.
+And yours, too, if you wanted.
+What's stopping you?

+12. Work: Not to rouse pity, not to win sympathy or admiration.
+Only this:
+    Activity.
+    Stillness.
+    As the *logos* of the state requires.

+13. Today I escaped from anxiety.
+Or no, I discarded it, because it was within me, in my own perceptions--not outside.

+14. Known by long experience, limited in life span, debased in substance--all of it.
+    Now as then, in time of those we buried.

+15. Things wait outside us, hover at the door.
+They keep to themselves.
+Ask them who they are and they don't know, they can give no account of themselves.
+    What accounts for them?
+    The mind does.